345 Blackstone Boulevard

 Tara Tang, BA

-Tara is the Outreach Coordinator for the Memory and Aging Program.
-She received her bachelor’s degree from Ithaca College in Spanish with an international communications concentration.
-With previous experience in patient recruitment, advertising and as a former bilingual teacher, she looks forward to educating and sharing what the Memory and Aging Program has to offer the diverse communities in Southern New England.
+Tara Tang is the Outreach Manager for the Memory and Aging Program.
+She received her bachelor’s degree from Ithaca College in Spanish with an international communications minor.
+With her experience in patient recruitment, advertising and bilingual education, she looks forward to conversations with all communities in New England about Alzheimer’s disease and research.

 Athena Lavoie, BS